tdauth/wowr/README.md

 Official website: [wowreforged.org](https://wowreforged.org)
 GitHub Repository of the official website: [wowr-website](https://github.com/tdauth/wowr-website)

+The map is in the folder [wowr.w3x](./wowr.w3x) and can be modified with the Warcraft III: Reforged World Editor.

 ## Play the Map

 * [Discord Server](https://discord.gg/eM34z36): Join to find players and discuss the map.